 - Use arabic numerals in the text, but in table headings, spell out numbers less than ten.
 Type a space between a numeral and its unit.

-- Prepare figures with symbols and letters appropriate for the reduction intended: a lettering guide is available on request.
+- Prepare figures with symbols and letters appropriate for the reduction intended.
 Use Helvetica or another sans-serif font in figures.

 - Check that stippling and/or symbols in figures are legible at the size likely to be used in the published article.

 - Tables should be self-explanatory.
 Use headings, headnotes and footnotes.